hojabri/suss/README.md

 _Note: Make sure the port 5000 is already free in the hosting environment._
   ![SUSS home page](https://raw.githubusercontent.com/hojabri/suss/main/static/suus_first_page.png)

-This is the swagger file documentation of the webservice.
+This is the swagger documentation of the webservice.
 In this page you can also download the swagger file.

-- To test the webservice in Postman tools, there already a ready to use Postman collection file, named `postman_collection.json` under the `openapi` folder.
-Simply import it to postman, and call the webservice endpoints.
+- To test the webservice in the Postman tool, there is already a ready-to-use Postman collection file, named `postman_collection.json` under the `openapi` folder.
+Simply import it to the postman, and call the webservice endpoints.

-- At the moment, the only endpoint implemented is:
+- At the moment, the only implemented endpoint is:
 ```POST http://localhost:5000/v1/event```

 - Request body format: